 Sometimes, pet owners are uncertain whether or not they should spay or neuter their dog or cat.
-The important thing to bear in mind is that it is best to spay or neuter your pet because it prevents unwanted growth in the animal population and so reduces the risk of pet abandonment and euthanasia.
+First and foremost, as a pet owner, you must know spaying and neutering is good for your pet's health.
+Given the current climate in the States, it also reduces the volume of pet abandonment and euthanasia.

 If you’re worried about the cost of spaying or neutering your pet, the good news is that if you live in California, there are many veterinary clinics where you can get these services inexpensively or for free.
 Here is a rundown on some of the places that will fix your pet for a price you can afford.